jmix-projects/jmix-app-usage-metrics-sample/README.md

 <h4>Docker-compose project</h4>

-You can find a ready-to-use docker-compose project with ready Prometheus and Grafana services configurations.
+You can find a ready-to-use Docker-compose project with ready Prometheus and Grafana services configurations.

 The project is in the **/monitoring** folder.